lanakhamis/plant_keeper/README.md

 ## 📘 Project Overview

-The Plant Keeper project is a practical Django web application designed to help users take better care of their plants.
-It enables users to record important details such as plant name, species, and watering frequency, and provides reminders when it’s time to water them.
+Plant Keeper is a practical Django-based web application designed to help users take better care of their plants.
+It allows users to record important details such as plant name, species, and watering frequency, as well as add, edit, and delete plants through a clean, responsive Bootstrap interface.
+The system also provides smart reminders to notify users when it’s time to water their plants and helps them monitor which plants need attention — making plant maintenance simple, organized, and enjoyable.

-The main goal of this project is to make plant maintenance easy and consistent by offering an intuitive system that tracks watering schedules and plant health over time.

 ## 🧠 Objectives